kristinemlarson/gnssrefl/README.md

 willing to apply their expertise to provide fixes and enhancements to the notebook collection that can be reviewed in a pull request and merged for deployment.*

+**Questions?**

+Try looking at old Issues on github.
+People might have asked your question before.
+If you found our documentation confusing or lacking, please submit a PR to improve it.

 **Some new features:**